 If you have an antique wood plane and need assistance with its identification, there're several other options available to you.

 - Most antique shop owners will offer help if antique tools are one of their specialties.

 - Many communities hold antique appraisal events where identification and appraisals are provided free or for a nominal fee.

-- Check the website of the Antiques Roadshow and see if they are going to be in your area
+- Check out Antiques Roadshow or similar antiques organizations to see if there's going to be any appraisal services in your area.